PeterVranken/ST4ForOctave/readMe.md

 # Current revision #

-The current revision of the [downloadable files](https://sourceforge.net/projects/stringtemplate-for-octave/) is SVN r20.
+The current revision of the [downloadable files](https://sourceforge.net/projects/stringtemplate-for-octave/) is SVN r43.
 Please refer to the SVN log for latest changes.

 # How to run the StringTemplate V4 engine from GNU Octave? #

--   The interface is implemented by the single M script file `st4Render.m`.
-    Copy this file anywhere in your Octave search path - or extend your search path to make it capture its location.
-See Octave command `addpath` for more
+-   The interface is implemented by a few Octave script files, mainly `st4Render.m` and `st4RenderWrite.m`.
+They are accompanied by some minor support scripts.
+Copy the contents of the archive to an appropriate location and update your Octave search path so that the scripts are found.
+Consider running the support script `st4addpath` from the root of the archive to do so once in a new Octave session.
+Or consider using the native Octave commands `addpath` and `savepath` to update the search path persistently
+-   Support script `st4addpath` will set the search path not only for the executable Octave scripts but for the StringTemplate V4 template group files used by the different samples, too.
+Without running `st4addpath` some samples will fail to locate the required templates
 -   Open an Octave session.
 Ensure that the Java class path contains

     -   the StringTemplate V4 jar file, `ST-4.0.8.jar`
-    -   all directories with template files (`*.stg`)
+    -   the interface jar file, `ST4ForOctave-1.0.jar`

     The current Java class path can be double-checked with typing `javaclasspath` in the Octave command line window.

-    Some of the samples use absolute paths for template group files and are not affected, but normally setting the class path is the most important setup step.

     Several ways exist to modify the Java class path of Octave.
-You may do this on the fly with Octave command `javaaddpath` or you rely on the startup file `javaclasspath.txt`.
+You may do this on the fly with the support script `st4javaaddpath` from the root of the archive or you rely on the Octave startup file `javaclasspath.txt`.
 We provide you a template for this file but it needs customization before use and it'll work only if the Octave executable is started from this directory.
-Windows users can have a look at (and double-click) `Octave.cmd` to do so.
+Windows users can have a look at (and double-click) `runOctave.cmd` to do so.
 Everybody should consult
     <https://www.gnu.org/software/octave/doc/v4.0.1/How-to-make-Java-classes-available_003f.html>
     to get the whole story on setting the Java class path

--   In Octave, `cd` to directory `samples` and run the different M scripts.
+-   In Octave, `cd` to directory `samples` and run the different Octave scripts.
 They will easily throw an error if something is still wrong with the paths!
 Open the scripts in a text editor and find out what they want to demonstrate
 -   If the basic samples are running well you can have a closer look at the major sample `compiler`